Isaac Asimov: Education and career

 Asimov attended New York City public schools from age five, including Boys High School in Brooklyn.
 Graduating at 15, he attended the City College of New York for several days before accepting a scholarship at Seth Low Junior College.
-This was a branch of Columbia University in Downtown Brooklyn designed to absorb some of the academically qualified Jewish and Italian-American students who applied to the more prestigious Columbia College but exceeded the unwritten ethnic admission quotas which were common at the time.
+This was a branch of Columbia University in Downtown Brooklyn designed to absorb some of the academically qualified Jewish and Italian-American students who applied to the more prestigious Columbia College but exceeded the unwritten ethnic admission quotas that were common at the time.
 Originally a zoology major, Asimov switched to chemistry after his first semester because he disapproved of "dissecting an alley cat".
 After Seth Low Junior College closed in 1936, Asimov finished his Bachelor of Science degree at Columbia's Morningside Heights campus (later the Columbia University School of General Studies) in 1939.
-(In 1983, Dr. Robert Pollack [dean of Columbia College, 1982–1989] granted Asimov an honorary doctorate from Columbia College after requiring that Asimov place his foot in a bucket of water to pass the college's swimming requirement.)
+(In 1983, Dr. Robert Pollack, the dean of Columbia College, from 1982 to 1989, granted Asimov an honorary doctorate from Columbia College after requiring that Asimov place his foot in a bucket of water to pass the college's swimming requirement.)